TempSpas/SuccinctLight/README.md

 ## Installing

 1. Download the Succinct theme by going to the [release page](https://github.com/TempSpas/SuccinctLight/releases) and downloading the latest version of `SuccinctLight.zip`.
-Unzip the file.

 2. Open Textual's preferences.
 Go to `Addons`->`Installed Addons` and click the `Open in Finder` button next to the `Custom Addons Location` label.